satyam-trimale/Chat-App/README.md

 ## 🛡️ Security Architecture: End-to-End Encryption (E2EE)

 This project's primary focus is on user privacy.
-Unlike standard chat applications where the server can read message content, WhisperWave ensures that only the sender and the intended recipient can decipher messages.
+Unlike standard chat applications where the server can read message content, This chat-app ensures that only the sender and the intended recipient can decipher messages.

 Here’s a high-level overview of the cryptographic protocol: